ram1123/TurboSoftware/README.md

 3. OffsetFlip _EventBuilderVFAT_*.conf
 	* Propagate the detectors information here as per pervious configuration file.

+4. OffsetTracker_*.conf
+	* Here we just need to add information about the trackers.
+Name of tracker and the z-position of tracker.

+5. OffsetAndCoverage_Analyzer_*.conf
+	* This configuration is for the analyzer part.
+	* This mainly calculates efficiency of the detector under consideration.
+	* But, presently the* major drawback is that the code is hardcoded for the particular geometry*.
+	* In this configuration file the mandatory things are z-position (zOff), name of detector (DetectorName), area to scan (xMin, xMax, yMin and yMax) and radius (effRad).
+	* Here, xMin, xMax, yMin, and yMax are corresponding to the area of detector under consideration
+	* **effRad**: The difference of extraplotted track (from fitting of track information) and the actual hit should be less than then number assigned to *effRad*

 ## ReadOutType
 Availabe readout types are